thisjt/alertist/README.md

 ---

+## Customization

+You can customize the dialog styling by changing the SASS variables inside the `src/scss/variables.scss`.
+If you want more customizability, you can style it yourself.

+---

 We currently have 2 types of alerts available.
 This will expand in the future but as of now this is what the package offers.